YACS-RCOS/yacs/README.md

 # Contributing

 We encourage you to [create issues](https://github.com/YACS-RCOS/yacs/issues/new) and contribute to YACS!
 To contribute [fork the repo](https://github.com/YACS-RCOS/yacs/fork), comment on an issue, and submit a pull request to the [staging](https://github.com/YACS-RCOS/yacs/tree/staging) branch.
-Please make sure the build is passing before submitting a PR.
+Build checks and code reviews are required before merging.
+Once chanbged are verified in the staging branch, they will be merged into master and a new release will be created.

+# Code of Conduct

+YACS is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant code of conduct](http://contributor-covenant.org/).

+# License
+YACS is an open source project released under the terms of the (MIT License)[https://opensource.org/licenses/MIT]